The Scotts

 "The Scotts" (stylized in all caps) is a song by American hip hop super-duo the Scotts, composed of rappers and singers Travis Scott and Kid Cudi.
 It was released in various formats, including on 7-inch vinyl, cassette and as a CD single through Epic, Cactus Jack, and Wicked Awesome on April 24, 2020.
 The song release was supported by four different visuals on YouTube.

 The song debuted atop the Billboard Hot 100, for the chart dated May 9, 2020, becoming Scott's third US number-one single, following "Sicko Mode" and "Highest in the Room".
 For Cudi, it was his first US number-one single.

 Both artists had previously collaborated on Scott's "Through the Late Night" and "Way Back" on Birds in the Trap Sing McKnight (2016), Cudi's "Baptized in Fire" on Passion, Pain & Demon Slayin' (2016), and Scott's "Stop Trying to Be God" on Astroworld (2018).
-On September 3, 2021, Kid Cudi stated via Twitter that a full-length "The Scotts" album was in store for the future, though he noted that he did not know when it would happen, only that it would at some point.
-He reiterated this in July 2023 following the release of Scott's fourth studio album Utopia, after previously stating in December 2022 that they were no longer working on the album.
-Cudi was also featured on Utopia on the sixteenth cut “Looove”.
+In September 2021, Kid Cudi stated on Twitter that a full-length "The Scotts" album was in store for the future, though he noted that he did not know when it would happen only that it would at some point.
+He reiterated this in July 2023 following the release of Scott's fourth studio album Utopia, after previously stating in December 2022 that they were no longer working on the album as the moment had passed.
+Cudi was also featured on Utopia on the sixteenth track, “Looove”, while Scott was featured on two songs on Cudi's album Insano in early 2024.
+In August 2024, Cudi said that the album was not coming out, explaining that "that ship came and went".